faridvatani/nextjs-typegraphql/README.md

 `axios` : </br>
 Axios is an HTTP client library used in both Node.js and the browser.
 It's also supports GraphQL requests.

+`tailwind-merge` : </br>
+A library for merging Tailwind CSS classes.
 ## Learn More

 To learn more about Next.js, take a look at the following resources: